• All Articles

 Header Bidding Wrapper vs. Prebid.js

-Prebid, which is an open-source implementation used for header bidding, has a header wrapper, also known as Prebid.js, built on top of it, which provides publishers with more control over partner management, and in a much simpler way.
-It is the most widely used header bidding "container/wrapper" in the ad tech space with 300+ demand partners integrated.
-That means it has one of the largest repositories of adapters publicly available online.
+Prebid, which is an open source implementation used for Header Bidding, has a header wrapper, also known as Prebid.js, built on top of it, which gives Publishers more control over partner management, and in a much simpler way.
+It is the most widely used Header Bidding "container/wrapper" in the ad tech space with 300+ demand partners integrated.
+That means that it has one of the largest repositories of adapters publicly available online.

-Prebid adapters are code modules provided by ad exchanges and demand side partners which are code reviewed, approved, and merged by Prebid developers.
-These adapters exist to make the integration between publisher websites and demand side platforms simpler than it used to be at the very beginning of header bidding.
+Prebid adapters are code modules provided by Ad Exchanges and demand side partners which are code reviewed, approved and merged by Prebid developers.
+These adapters exist to make the integration between Publisher websites and demand side platforms simpler than it used to be at the very beginnings of Header Bidding.

 Header Bidding Wrappers